 The German Shepherd is the face of the police K-9 force.
 They’re courageous, athletic, powerful and sometimes loyal to a fault.
-But were these police dogs chosen due to their intelligence or because of their intimidating looks?
+And while German Shepherds do look intimidating, owners may wonder if they were chosen due to high dog intelligence.

-So, are German Shepherds smart?
-German Shepherds are one of the smartest dog breeds in the world.
-In fact, they’re ranked the 3rd smartest breed for obedience and work intelligence, according to canine psychologist Stanley Coren.
-However, intelligent instincts and their ability to adaptively learn is what actually makes them smarter than most dogs.
+German Shepherds are some of the smartest dogs in the world.
+In fact, they’re the 3rd smartest dog breed for obedience and work intelligence, according to canine psychologist Stanley Coren.
+Even so, their intelligent instincts and their ability to adaptively learn is what actually makes them smarter than nearly all dogs.

 Let’s examine what makes really the German Shepherd such an intelligent breed.
 We’ll discuss how the experts measure their intelligence and other reasons why these dogs are highly intelligent.
 Read on to learn more about German Shepherd intelligence.

 RECOMMENDED: Top 100 Smartest Dog Breeds